All posts tagged: innovation strategy

 Brand and the ability to devastatingly disrupt

-Thomson Dawson wrote a provocative and challenging article about “devastating innovation”.
+Reading Time: 2 minutes Thomson Dawson wrote a provocative and challenging article about “devastating innovation”.
 Brands that weren’t prepared to innovate far beyond their comfort zone, he suggested, would be devastated in the blink of an eye.
-What’s more, the fallout from such innovation would reach far beyond immediate competitors to wither those who never would have imagined they were at risk.
+What’s more, the fallout from such innovation would reach far beyond immediate competitors to wither those who never would have imagined they […]